F5EMEA/oltra/use-cases/two-tier-designs/edge-security/README.md

 # Security on the Edge
 DevOps teams need to integrate security controls like WAF or DDoS authorized by the security team without slowing release velocity or performance.
-In this use-case we will show how we can deploy multiple applications behind NGINX+ Ingress Controller and publish each one with a seperate WAF Policy multiple Kubernetes clusters.
+In this use-case we will show how we can deploy multiple applications behind NGINX+ Ingress Controller and publish each one with a seperate WAF Policy

 ## Requirements
 The usual requirements for such an environment are the following:
 1. DevOps team should be able to control the process of publishing resources
 1. The process should happen in a Kubernetes-native way.
 1. DevOps teams shouldn’t have to manage the external IPs on BIGIP
-1. WAF/DDoS Policies needs to be applied on the applications that are getting published.
+1. WAF/DDoS policies need to be applied on the applications that are getting published.
 1. While the main service that should be exposed is the NGINX+ Ingress Controller, the DevOps team might require also to expose TCP/UDP apps without going through the Ingress Controller.
 1. Multiple NGINX+ IC groups running per K8s cluster.
 1. The design should be scalable to multiple Kubernetes clusters